Friday, January 30, 2015

 Joni Mitchell 10: Don Juan’s Reckless Daughter

 As if her contemporary jazz leanings weren’t enough of a challenge, now Joni unfurled a double album of music more experimental than anything she’d yet done.
-Don Juan’s Reckless Daughter tore apart song structure even more than Hissing Of Summer Lawns did, almost daring listeners to try and keep up.
+Don Juan’s Reckless Daughter tore apart song structure even farther than Hissing Of Summer Lawns did, almost daring listeners to try and keep up.

 “Otis And Marlena” is more welcoming, more like the accessible Joni strums of recent albums, taking a sudden shift at the end to set up “The Tenth World”, several minutes of Latin percussion featuring vocals from Manolo Badrena of Weather Report.
 The percussion continues on “Dreamland”, but this time supports a better vocal arrangement from Joni herself.

 Things get back to normal somewhat on the final side.
 The title track sports a guitar rhythm and counterpoints very close to that of “Coyote”, so much so that it almost seems like the same song.
-“Off Night Backstreet” does evoke a slightly urban atmosphere, and “The Silky Veils Of Ardor” is just Joni and her guitar (more than one, actually) in the same mood as the “Overture” an hour earlier.
+“Off Night Backstreet” does evoke a slightly urban atmosphere, and “The Silky Veils Of Ardor” is just Joni and her guitar (more than one, actually) in the same mood as the “Overture” nearly an hour earlier.

-Joni Mitchell Don Juan’s Reckless Daughter (1977)—3
+Joni Mitchell Don Juan’s Reckless Daughter (1977)—

 Friday, January 9, 2015